World Environment Day

 Further resources:

-- Schools can sign up for the Earth School Programme from TED-Ed and UNEP with quizzes and videos that explore how our planet works and the action needed to protect it.
+• Schools can sign up for the Earth School Programme from TED-Ed and the UN Environment Programme to access videos and quizzes that explore how our planet works and the action needed to protect it.

-- Oxfam provides a range of free teaching resources covering environmental issues for ages 7-14.
-Explore them here.
+• Oxfam provides a range of free teaching resources covering environmental issues for ages 7-14.
+Find them here.

 Visit the resource